scando1993/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 ## Introduction

-All [IoT Dashboards](/docs/user-guide/ui/dashboards/) are constructed using **ThingsBoard widgets** that are defined in Widget Library.
+All [IoT Dashboards](/docs/user-guide/ui/dashboards/) are constructed using **Pacificsoft widgets** that are defined in Widget Library.
 Each widget provides end-user functions such as data visualization, remote device control, alarms management and displaying static custom html content.

 ## Widget Types